 Binge Drinking

-There is no commonly agreed definition of what binge drinking is, in terms of an actual amount of alcohol, defined by the medical profession.
-But we all know what it means.
-Drinking much more than you would normally drink in any one session.
+There is no commonly agreed definition of what binge drinking is, in terms of an actual amount of alcohol defined by the medical profession.
+But we all know what it means: drinking much more than you would normally drink in any one occasion.

 This is not limited to alcoholics of course.
-However, binge drinkers don’t drink every day, all day, and so they may not consider that they have an alcohol problem.
+However, binge drinkers don’t drink every day, and so they may not consider that they have an alcohol problem.

-The effects of binge drinking on the individual, those around them and on society generally are widespread.
-The health implications are serious, including alcohol poisoning and even death.
+The effects of binge drinking on the individual, on those around them and on society generally are widespread.
+The health implications are serious, including alcohol poisoning and accidental death.

 The social functioning and work performance of binge drinking individuals suffers markedly.
 Hangover related absenteeism and poor job performance was estimated to cost the US economy $148 billion in 1998.